 Since it’s formation in 1967, the NBGA has benefited the sport of gymnastics in the province by creating a strong sense of community between the clubs.
 In 1988, the NBGA obtained office space, and in 1990, received funding to hire an Executive Director.
-In 1968 there were 2 clubs registered with the NBGA, now there are 14 member clubs, and over 2500 recreational and competitive gymnasts.
+In 1968 there were 2 clubs registered with the NBGA; there are currently 10 member clubs, and over 4300 recreational and competitive gymnasts, coaches, and judges in the province.
 The NBGA has a strong base of dedicated parents and volunteers who assist with every aspect of the sport.